survivejs/webpack-book/manuscript/loading/04_javascript.md

 ## Polyfilling Features

 Given it's not always enough to transform ES6 code to an older format and expect it to work, polyfilling may be needed.
-The simplest way to solve this problem is to include [babel-polyfill](https://babeljs.io/docs/usage/polyfill/) to your project.
-A simple way to achieve that in webpack is to either include it to entry (`app: ['babel-polyfill', PATHS.app]`) or `import 'babel-polyfill'` from code to get it bundled.
+The easiest way to solve this problem is to include [babel-polyfill](https://babeljs.io/docs/usage/polyfill/) to your project through an entry (`app: ['babel-polyfill', PATHS.app]`) or `import 'babel-polyfill'` from code to get it bundled.

 It is important to note that *babel-polyfill* pollutes the global scope with objects like `Promise`.
 Given this can be problematic for library authors, there's [transform-runtime](https://babeljs.io/docs/plugins/transform-runtime/) option.
 It can be enabled as a Babel plugin, and it will avoid the problem of globals by rewriting the code in such way that they won't be needed.